mjmolina/plantaris_data/README.md

 # plantaris_data
-## JupyterCon 2020 - Category: Data Science Applications Talk
+## Category: Data Science Applications Talk

 ## **Help your plants to stay healthier with Machine Learning at home**